ramboxapp/community-edition/CONTRIBUTING.md

 #### What is a Pull Request?

-A pull request (PR) is a method of submitting proposed changes to the rambox repo (or any repo, for that matter).
-You will make changes to copies of the files which make up rambox in a personal fork, then apply to have them accepted by rambox proper.
+A pull request (PR) is a method of submitting proposed changes to the Rambox-OS repo (or any repo, for that matter).
+You will make changes to copies of the files which make up Rambox-OS in a personal fork, then apply to have them accepted by Rambox-OS proper.

 #### Important: ALWAYS EDIT ON A BRANCH

-Take away only one thing from this document: Never, **EVER** make edits to the `staging` branch.
+Take away only one thing from this document: Never, **EVER** make edits to the `master` branch.
 ALWAYS make a new branch BEFORE you edit files.
-This is critical, because if your PR is not accepted, your copy of staging will be forever sullied and the only way to fix it is to delete your fork and re-fork.
+This is critical, because if your PR is not accepted, your copy of `master` will be forever sullied and the only way to fix it is to delete your fork and re-fork.

 ### Common Steps